hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values.md

 Blocks are completely free-form and can hold values of any type, providing a convenient `series!` interface for their access.

-Series are sequential by nature, and search in them takes linear time, so as key/value queries; however, indexing operations take constant time, due to `series!`' internal optimizations.
+Series are arrays by nature, and search in them takes linear time, so as key/value queries; however, indexing operations take constant time, due to `series!`' internal optimizations.

 Use `block!` whenever you need a general-purpose container that you frequently update, shrink, expand and pass around between functions.